matdillen/legendary-generator/README.md

 The app is designed to generate multiple setups with each run, depending on all the input parameters.
 The default is 100, but 1 up to 1.000 is possible.
 Choosing preferential sets may diminish the setup count, possibly to 0.
 The following options are currently supported:

 - Setting preferential cards to be included.
 - Visualizing text dumps of card text.
 Card texts have been taken from the [wiki](https://www.boardgamegeek.com/wiki/page/Legendary_Marvel_Complete_Card_Text) on Boardgamegeek.
-Markdown and style of text, including thumbnail symbols for hero colors, is under development.
+The markdown and style of the text may still have issues in some cases.
 - Adjusting the number of setups generated with each run.
 - Excluding certain expansions.
 - Including a minimum set of cards from certain preferential expansions.